 Conventional generators are often referred to as contractor generators and have many disadvantages.
 Contractor generators are less fuel-efficient, emit more emissions, and produce significantly more noise.
 I can assure you that none of your neighbors will appreciate the contractor generator noise.

 They also produce only AC power in a dirty wave pattern known as a modified (or step) sine wave.
 This is not the kind of power you would find at home from the grid and a lot of electrical equipment is not designed with this dirty power in mind.
 While it can be fine for some items and unnoticeable in others it can still shorten the life of certain appliances or decrease their performance.

 The primary advantage for the contractor generator is the price.
 They are typically significantly cheaper than an inverter generator.

-Should I buy an inverter generator or conventional generator?
+Should I buy an inverter generator or a conventional generator?

 We recommend everyone skip the contractor generator and find an inverter generator.
 If not for yourself, do it for your neighbors.
 They will appreciate the quiet.
 There are some very cost-effective options available now for gasoline/propane-powered inverter generators.

 There are a few factors to consider when selecting the best unit.
 Fuel source and power output will be the main factors to guide your RV generator decision.